 While not working, Jaime enjoys trying to replicate recipes she discovered on TikTok, traveling with her family, and spending countless hours singing to her dogs (even though she can’t carry a tune).

-Jim comes to Elevate with a wealth of development and nonprofit management experience in New York City, Atlanta, GA, and Fairfield County, Connecticut.
-He enjoys working with various nonprofit organizations and causes, including human services, education, and the arts.
-He has always specialized in grant writing but has a wealth of experience in development, including major gifts and special events.
-A highlight of Jim’s career came when he secured the largest single grant in the history of Safe Horizon, where he served as Vice President for Government & Foundation Relations.
+Jim has always specialized in grant writing but is also well-versed in major gifts, special events, and other areas of development.
+A highlight of his career came when he secured the largest single grant in the history of Safe Horizon, where he served as Vice President for Government & Foundation Relations.

 Pronouns : He, Him, His